valtido/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

   ../node_modules/react-native/packager/react-native-xcode.sh
 ```

-Additionally we add a build script called “Upload Debug Symbols to Sentry” which uploads debug symbols to Sentry.
+Additionally, we add a build script called “Upload Debug Symbols to Sentry”, which uploads debug symbols to Sentry.

+&nbsp;
 #### Upload Debug Symbols to Sentry

 If you wish to upload the sourcemaps and symbols to Sentry, create a new Run Script build phase with the following script: